By Abby Vinas

-Proponents of using hydrogen peroxide for skin care have some valid arguments.
+Proponents of using hydrogen peroxide for acne have some valid arguments.
 This solution is inexpensive, readily available, and it also has proven infection-fighting capabilities.
 These aspects combine in what some say is the perfect acne treatment option.
-Studies have even shown it's ability to help with mild to moderate acne.
+Peroxide treatments have even shown it's ability to help with mild to moderate acne.

 What is Hydrogen Peroxide?

 You’ve likely seen hydrogen peroxide in your bathroom cabinet, but what is actually contained in that distinctive brown bottle?
-This solution is the simplest peroxide, and comes as a clear, viscous liquid.
+As explained by the National Library of Medicine, this solution is the simplest peroxide, and comes as a clear, viscous liquid.
 This form of hydrogen peroxide is a strong oxidizer, and an antimicrobial agent.

 Ever wondered why hydrogen peroxide is stored in those brown containers?
 When exposed to light or heat, it disintegrates and loses its extra oxygen atom—the brown coating keeps the light out, helping the solution remain stable.

-Generally, hydrogen peroxide is sold at a strength of 3 percent, and health care professionals recommend anyone using this solution on their skin shouldn’t use any strength higher.
+Generally, hydrogen peroxide is sold at a strength of 3 percent, and health care professionals recommend anyone using this solution to treat acne shouldn’t use anything with higher concentrations.